SallySoul/regexc/README.md

 Control Symbols   = ['\\', '(', ')', '[', ']', '-']
 Operator Symbols  = ['+', '*', '?', '{', '}', '|', '.']
 ```
-"\(" Would then match the '(' instead of being interpreted as starting a group.
+For example, "\\\(" Would then match the '(' instead of being interpreted as starting a group.

 There are also classes that can match one of a set of characters.
 These are specified with `[ Members ]`
 notations.